ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>Sunny.
+         <h3>This Afternoon</h3>Mostly sunny.
 High near 69, with temperatures falling to around 67 in the afternoon.
-South southwest wind 3 to 7 mph.<br></div>
+South southwest wind around 6 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A chance of rain showers after 8pm.
-Mostly cloudy, with a low around 52.
-South wind around 8 mph.
-Chance of precipitation
+         <h3>Tonight</h3>A chance of rain showers between 9pm and 4am, then a chance of showers and thunderstorms.
+Mostly cloudy, with a low around
-         is 40%.<br></div>
+         52. South southeast wind 5 to 8 mph.
+Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Thursday</h3>A chance of rain showers before 1pm, then a slight chance of showers and thunderstorms between 1pm and 4pm.
-Partly sunny,
+         <h3>Thursday</h3>A chance of showers and thunderstorms before 1pm.
+Partly sunny, with a high near 73.
+South southeast wind 9 to 18 mph, with
-         with a high near 73.
-South southeast wind 9 to 18 mph, with gusts as high as 31 mph.
+         gusts as high as 33 mph.
 Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Thursday Night</h3>Partly cloudy, with a low around 65.
-South wind 15 to 18 mph, with gusts as high as 30 mph.<br></div>
+         <h3>Thursday Night</h3>Mostly clear, with a low around 65.
+South wind around 17 mph, with gusts as high as 31 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">